drica-monteiro/intro_estat/README.md

 - Connecting theoretical content with applied examples

+📂 Repository Structure

+notebooks/ → Jupyter notebooks with simulations and solved examples

+exercises/ → Problem sets and practice activities for students

-References: All of Statistics - Wasserman and Mathematical Statistics - Rice
+References: All of Statistics - Wasserman and Mathematical Statistics and Data Analysis- Rice